sooluh/sooluh/README.md

 ### :star_and_crescent: Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_Abrahim_</sub><br>
+<sub>_The Night Journey_</sub><br>
-**Surah Ibrahim** (14: 44)
+**Surah Al-Isra** (17: 51)

-> And warn the people of the Day when the punishment will overtake ˹the wicked among˺ them, and the wrongdoers will cry, “Our Lord!
-Delay us for a little while.
-We will respond to Your call and follow the messengers!” ˹It will be said,˺ “Did you not swear before that you would never be removed ˹to the next life˺?”
+> or whatever you think is harder to bring to life!”
+Then they will ask ˹you˺, “Who will bring us back ˹to life˺?”
+Say, “The One Who created you the first time.”
+They will then shake their heads at you and ask, “When will that be?”
+Say, “Perhaps it is soon!”

-— Shawwal 6, 1444H
+— Shawwal 7, 1444H
 <!-- AYAHADAY:END -->

 ### :books: Recent Blog Posts